Yue-wenjun/CANDY_Diffusion_Segmentation/readme.md

 ## Ablation Study Design

 We designed six ablation groups to analyze the contribution of each component in the model.
+All changes are made in models/diffusion.py.
 Below are the details of each group and the corresponding code changes:

 ---